 USA & Canada: North American Expedition Overview

 Get ready for the ultimate North American expedition!
-Our tour will take us all the way from the western USA, through some of the most stunning parts of Canada into the U.S. Pacific Northwest, down through California and the American Southwest, finally ending with a special “grand” finale at the one and only Grand Canyon!
+Our tour will take us all the way from the western USA, through some of the most stunning parts of the Pacific Northwest and into Canada, west through British Columbia, into one of the most world renowned towns in Canada, Banff, and then finally we will finish in Calgary.

 Come join us this summer on the North American road trip of a lifetime!

 During this program, you will…

 - Go hiking, rock climbing, whitewater rafting, swimming, and kayaking through 9 of the most incredible national parks North America has to offer